Sotatek-PhucTa/wombat/README.md

 We also prefer `safety over gas costs`.
 Furthermore, the additional gas costs are negligent ([OZ forum discussion](https://forum.openzeppelin.com/t/oz-contracts-v4-safemath/9759/4)) and can be further optimised by the compiler.

 A `WAD converter` is implemented to ensure prices amongst stablecoins with different decimals are calculated accurately during a `swap` operation.
-This is because internally, cryptocurrency amounts use integers ([Section 3.1 Uniswap v3 Liquidity Math](https://atiselsts.github.io/pdfs/uniswap-v3-liquidity-math.pdf)) and hence we would convert all incoming amounts to the `WAD` base before operating on them.
+This is because internally, cryptocurrency amounts use integers and hence we would convert all incoming amounts to the `WAD` base before operating on them.

 `int256` has been adopted instead of `uint256` to cater for negative integers which occur within the core stableswap invariant equation.
 We consider the impact of this switch to be negligible, as the difference in integer ranges are miniscule.